 As part of the coursework for Legal Problem Solving (LPS), all students contribute a post to this course blog.
 Students develop posts from a weekly journal entry, which also is required coursework.
 The purpose of journal entries is to invite deeper, personal reflection on the subject matter in LPS, reflection being a key component of content understanding and mastery.
 This course explores how human centered design and other creative problem solving methods and mindsets inform three areas: (1) the delivery of legal services, (2) how we solve clients' (legal) problems, and (3) how law students can intentionally shape their professional journeys.
 Each student post will touch on one or more of these three areas.

-This LPS post is by Alan Gao, a 3L student at Vanderbilt Law School.
+This LPS post is by Alan Gao, Vanderbilt Law School class of 2018.

 It’s not ‘us versus them’ or even ‘us on behalf of them.’
 For design thinker it has to be ‘us with them.'

 – Tim Brown, CEO and President of IDEO

 Before taking this course, I have never thought I am a creative person.
 Well, I admit that I was quite "creative" in first grade in primary school where I could easily come up different nicknames (which is quite mean) for my classmates and I lost most of my "creativity" after the teacher told me not to do so.
 And I remember that I have used my creativity once when I was in third grade, after watching my mom use a knife to remove fish scales, I decided to create a tool for my mom to help her remove fish scales safer and easier.
 Here is what I did: I found two beer bottle caps and fixed them on a piece of wood board, the edge of the bottle cap could remove the fish scales easily and it is safer than knife when removing the fish scales.
 I felt proud when my mom said the tool works well and decided to keep using it.
 Unfortunately, for a long period of time thereafter, I did not have any other "creative" thoughts that could make me feel proud again.